Nooby/dotfiles/VIM_README.md

 ## Airline

 Airline needs the Patched Powerline fonts to display correctly.
-Install the Fonts from the repository below and set one of the Fonts as the Terminal Font and Gvim Font.
+Install the Fonts from the repository below and set one of the Fonts as the Terminal Font and GVim Font.

 ```
 https://github.com/powerline/fonts